-Dr Simon Thurley, head of English Heritage, has criticised placing high rise buildings in inapproriate settings - using as an example a development planned in his home town of King's Lynn, Norfolk .
-"The Council is frightened by developers" he said "development is money".
+Dr Simon Thurley, head of English Heritage, has criticised development schemes which place buildings in inapproriate settings - using as an example a development planned in his home town of King's Lynn, Norfolk .
+"The Council is frightened by developers" he said "Development is money".

-But our own Hackney Council said it is the champion of our heritage.
+Our local planning authority says that it is the champion of our heritage.
 So it wouldn't be frightened and feel bullied into letting developers get their own way.
-Would it?
+Would they?

 The Worship of Mammon 1909 by Evelyn de Morgan

 “mammon”: (noun) possibly of Aramaic origin, meaning riches.
 First personified in English as the false god of wealth, avarice and injustice in the mediaeval poem Piers Plowman and later as the fallen angel, Lucifer, in Milton's Paradise Lost.